Discovering Librarianship: The Future is Overdue

 About this Project

-By enlisting early career librarians from previously successful diversity recruitment programs to develop recruitment materials and serve as ambassadors for the profession, Discovering Librarianship will build a network of in-the-field recruiters who can speak to the specific interests of a new generation and provide the information and support to help students pursue careers in librarianship.
-ALA will work to identify and train a cohort of field recruiters from its own Spectrum Scholarship Program and other national diversity recruitment programs.
+By enlisting early career librarians from previously successful diversity recruitment programs to develop recruitment materials and serve as ambassadors for the profession, Discovering Librarianship built a network of in-the-field recruiters who can speak to the specific interests of a new generation and provide the information and support to help students pursue careers in librarianship.
+ALA identified, trained and supported a cohort of 35 field recruiters from its own Spectrum Scholarship Program and other national diversity recruitment programs.

-The three-year project implementation for Discovering Librarianship includes the following targeted activities:
+The three-year project implementation for Discovering Librarianship included the following targeted activities:

 - Engage a geographically diverse cohort of early career librarians from traditionally underrepresented groups, and provide training in key areas towards developing a relevant and persuasive recruitment message.
 Key areas include the value of diversity in librarianship, current workforce trends, career opportunities in librarianship, educational preparation and requirements, library advocacy, and library salary data.